Leonardo-Boss/suckless-site/st.suckless.org/patches/boldcolor.md

 Description
 -----------

-This is a hack to allow using different color for bold, italic or underlined text when the text is in defaultfg color otherwise.
+This is a hack allowing to use different colors for bold, italic and underlined text when the text would be in defaultfg color otherwise.

-Makes the special attributes more visible, when no bold or italic font is available, or the defaultfg is a special color (>255 value).
+This makes the special attributes more visible when no bold or italic font is available or defaultfg is a special color (> 255).

 Usage
 -----

-example config.h
+This is an example for a config.h set up with this patch:

 	static const char *colorname[] = {
 		// ...